Cross Training Fitness Components

 When an exercise program includes each of these components, all systems of the body are trained to work at optimal levels, preventing compensation in one area that may lead to injury.

-The muscles involved in balancing primarily include the core muscles whose main job is to stabilize and support the spine, pelvis and hips, as well as the smaller muscles throughout the body whose primary job is to stabilize and protect the joints.
-Incorporating balance and stability exercises trains your dogs brain and body to use the correct muscles for movement, thereby taking pressure off of the low back, hips and joints in turn preventing chronic pain and injury in these susceptible areas.
-Stability training is hands down the most important element in keeping your dog injury free and active for life!
+The muscles involved in balancing and postural training primarily include the core muscles whose main job is to stabilize and support the spine, pelvis and hips, as well as the smaller muscles throughout the body whose primary job is to stabilize and protect the joints.
+Incorporating posture, balance and stability exercises trains your dogs brain and body to use the correct muscles for positions & movement, thereby taking pressure off of the low back, hips and joints in turn preventing chronic pain and injuries.

 Strength training for dogs is comparable to human bodyweight training and involves altering the dogs stance to influence weight bearing and increase resistance on the desired muscles to stimulate strength and muscle growth.
 Strength training not only improves the strength of the muscles, but also the tendons, ligaments and bones as well – helping to hold the body in proper alignment and prevent injury.